 - In a separate bowl, whisk together the flour, sugar, baking powder, baking soda and salt.

 - Add the dry ingredients to the wet ingredients, and whisk until just combined.
 Don't over mix.
-Batter will be thick, but if it's too thick add another tbsp of milk.
+Batter will be thick, but if it's too thick add another tablespoon of milk.
 Set aside and let it rest for 20 minutes.

 - Meanwhile, place a skillet on the stovetop.
 When batter is nearly done resting, add a little bit of butter to the pan, and heat on medium.
 Ladle about 1/4 cup of the batter onto the skillet once hot, and cook on one side for about a minute or until set and bubbles form, then flip and cook on the other side for another 30 seconds to one minute.